 The current external auditors are Ernst and Young LLP.
-External Auditors audit the financial statements and provide an audit opinion on whether the financial statements of the Council give a true and fair view of the financial position as at 31 March 2022 and of the income and expenditure for the year then ended.
+External Auditors audit the financial statements and provide an audit opinion on whether the financial statements of the Council give a true and fair view of the financial position as at 31 March 2023 and of the income and expenditure for the year then ended.
 External Auditors also consider whether the Council has put in place proper arrangements to secure economy, efficiency, effectiveness on its use of resources.
-No significant issues have been raised relating to issues arising from audit work undertaken to date.
+Due to resourcing issues within the external audit team the council is still waiting for the final approval of the accounts for the financial year